Sharky999/Axon-Bodycam/README.md

 - Can minimize the browser to look up report numbers
 - All fields are optional - click "Skip" to save without details
 - Automatically renames and organizes footage by report number
+- Orange "CHECK BROWSER" notification appears on overlay when upload is ready

 ### 📝 Recording Log
 - Automatically logs all recordings to `Recording Log.txt` in your output folder